 - Use Parcel Viewer to view your zoning, and to determine if there are any overlays on the parcel.
 The base zoning and additional overlays will be listed under the zoning tab.

-- Contact the Planning Department to inquire about further requirements for properties within a Residential PUD overlay, Specific Plan (SP) or the Urban Design Overlay (UDO).
+Contact the Planning Department to inquire about further requirements for properties within a Residential PUD overlay, Specific Plan (SP) or the Urban Design Overlay (UDO).

-- The full setbacks can be found in Table 17.12.020 A and section 17.12.030 C(3) of the Zoning Code.
+If the property is located within the Neighborhood Conservation Overlay or the Historic Preservation Overlay contact the Historic Commission to inquire about any relevant regulations. - The full setbacks can be found in Table 17.12.020 A and section 17.12.030 C(3) of the Zoning Code.
 The side street setback requirement for corner lots can be found in table 17.12.030 A. Contact the Zoning Help Desk to see if the side street setback can be reduced.

 - The Metropolitan Department of Codes and Building Safety does not maintain easement records.
 If available, a recorded plat may depict easements created at the time of a subdivision but is not conclusive.
 A Title Abstract conducted for your subject property often will note any recorded easements discovered, a land survey when requested may note visible or observed evidence of unrecorded easements.
 Direct requests to utility companies and agencies (NES, Piedmont, Metro Water Services etc.) may be conducted to determine if they retain any easements over the subject property.